Non trading companies

 At the end of the day, and after assessing your options and timeframes you may decide to de-register your company.
 As your accountant we can handle that for you, even if you weren't a client while you were trading.

 To get your company struck off, you will need to file all outstanding tax returns, then get agreement from Revenue that taxes are up to date.
 You need to advertise that the company is about to be struck off, and that advert needs to be in a national daily newspaper.
 The final step is to apply to the Companies Office to be struck off, and if all the paperwork is in order they will list the company for strike off.
+There are often tax returns to be tied up and filed at this stage which is where a quick response time from your accountant is vital as you won't get agreement from the Companies Office to strike off your company if everything is not up to date.

 If you do decide to get your company struck off, we would not recommend that you do that yourself.
 You may miss deadlines involved in the process, and end up having to file extra returns for the company if you miss these deadlines.
 We can do the process for you cheaper than you can, because we handle a large volume of strike offs, and the advertising rates we get are lower than you can negotiate with the newpapers yourself.